Mid-American Conference football individual awards: Vern Smith Leadership Award

 Brad Maynard is the only special teams player to win the award.

 Garrett Wolfe won the award in 2006 after setting many MAC rushing records.

 The Vern Smith Leadership Award was started in 1982 by the Downtown Toledo Athletic Club.
 In that year, it was known as the Jefferson Award and the name was changed to honor the University of Toledo Athletic Director Vern Smith in 1987.
 The award is given to the top football player in the Mid-American Conference (MAC).
-Only four players have won the award multiple times, with the most recent winner, Larry English, being the only non-quarterback to win it.
+Only four players have won the award multiple times, Larry English being the only non-quarterback to win it twice.
+In 1996, Brad Maynard won the award, and is the only special teams player to win the award as of the end of the 2025 season.
 The Northern Illinois Huskies leads with seven awards all-time.
 The Vern Smith award is the only one voted on by the coaches, with the Coach of the Year, as well as the Players of the Year are selected by the media.